wedeling/EasySurrogate/tutorials/L96_ANN/L96_ANN.md

 target = data_frame['B_data']
 ```

 Here, our large-scale features will the the `K` time series of the `X_k` variables, and our target data are the `K` times series of the subgrid-scale term `B_k`.
-The next step is to create a QSN surrogate object via:
+The next step is to create an ANN surrogate object via:

 ```
 # create a (time-lagged) ANN surrogate